temporalio/documentation/docs/server-versions-dependencies.md

 ### Multi-cluster replication

 This is an experimental feature, most Temporal users do not need this.
 You should be on the latest Temporal version (v1.7+) to use this.
-Requires the use of event streaming software.
+Some Server versions require the use of event streaming software.
 See the note on event streaming dependency below.

 - **Zookeeper v3.4.6**